webcamoid/webcamoid/README.md

 ### As stand alone program ###

+This install mode is highly encouraged since it gives the best user experience.
-The stand alone installation mode will allow you to use Webcamoid as a plasmoid, but also as a normal program.
+The stand alone installation mode allow you to use Webcamoid as a plasmoid, but also as a normal program.
 This installation way requires root access.
-The stand alone mode is still experimental, it will not crash, but you will be not able to access to the configuration dialog, for the moment.

     unzip webcamoid.plasmoid
     cd Webcamoid